RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-21-ch08-discovery.md

 posting meeting minutes, but many committees are not well-attended and most overseeing boards are not technically savvy, relying on government data to be accurate.
 By posting data online, the public has more access to validate government work, discover issues, and potentially enable corrective action.

+## Reality Mining Chapter 8 Summary
+Big data from demographics, mobile usage, internet/social media advertising and searches, tweets, and financial institutions are covered in Chapter 8 of *Reality Mining: Using big data to engineer a better world*.
+Fascinating examples of data convergence are examined which can impact everything from health, personal finance, national sentiment and poverty.
+Eagle & Greene (2014) make the point that data visualization and storytelling through timelines, maps, and graphs, can be used by policymakers and nongovernmental organizations to see impactful results.

+Big data varies in its availability and timeliness.
+For example, census and World Bank data provide important insights into populations but the data refreshes slowly whereas mobile phone data refreshes nearly in real time.
+Combining the historic data from the census with the real time data from mobile phones allows for better understanding of population growth and control.
+Converging this big data together, it would be possible to better understand, for example, the population flows of slums the price of food staples.
+These models could help predict population influxes and allocate the right resources in the right location at the right time.

+There are some interesting and seemingly beneficial examples of using big data to better understand the flu season to track the internet searches relating to the flu or flu symptoms.
+This search could then be mapped to figure out where the flu is affecting people most in a country.
+Some examples are discussed in theory like financial data mining which is mostly controlled by the large banks.
+If this data was anonymized, it could help to anticipate economic disasters and help to develop data-based guides to improve depressed economies.